Lizonghang/sfc-dqn/README.md

 # sfc-dqn

-This repository is the tensorflow implementation of paper SFC-DQN.
+This repository is the tensorflow implementation of paper Reinforcement Learning based QoS/QoE-aware Service Function Chaining in Software-Driven 5G Slices.

 Following is an introduction to the files: